 Calculating Calorie Needs

-With maintaining the same level of activities, one can use a calorie tracking app to monitor calorie intake and weigh oneself daily.
+To maintain the same level of activity, one can use a calorie tracking app to monitor calorie intake and weigh oneself daily.
 For precise results, use the same scale, at the same time of day and wearing the same clothes.
-Generally, your weight may fluctuate from day to day, but in case weight has remained steady over the 10 days, the average number of calories you consumed in a day is a better picture of your maintenance calories.
+Generally, your weight may fluctuate from day to day, but in case your weight has remained steady over the 10 days, the average number of calories you consumed in a day is a better picture of your maintenance calories.
 One must divide the total number of calories consumed for 10 days by 10 to get the mean daily calorie intake.
 Finally, subtract 500 calories from this number to get your new daily calorie intake goal for weight loss.
-For example, if a person maintenance calorie is 2000 per day, then the new daily calorie goal would be 1500 calories.
+For example, if a person's maintenance calorie is 2000 per day, then the new daily calorie goal would be 1500 calories.

-However, to support healthy weight loss and adequate nutrient intake, women should not take fewer than 1200 calories per day and men no lesser than 1500 calories.
+However, to support healthy weight loss and adequate nutrient intake, women should not take fewer than 1200 calories per day and men no less than 1500 calories.

 Also Read: Top 5 Super Foods To Achieve Weight Loss - Infographic